What Is a Dead Pixel?

 What is a dead pixel in simple terms?

 A dead pixel is a tiny broken dot on your screen that does not light up.
-It usually appears as a permanent black point that stays the same no matter what is displayed.
+It appears as a permanent black point that stays the same no matter what is displayed.

 Is a dead pixel permanent?